 Let us denote a single experience unit as $(s_n, a_n, r_n, s_{n+1}, \frac{\partial r_n}{\partial a_n}, \frac{\partial s_{n+1}}{\partial a_n})$, where $s_n$, $a_n$, and $r_n$ refer to the state, action, and reward at the time step $n$, and $\frac{\partial r_n}{\partial a_n}$ and $\frac{\partial s_{n+1}}{\partial a_n}$ stand for the gradient of the reward and the next state with respect to the action.
 These gradient terms come from our differentiable traffic simulator.
 Then we can perturb $(a_n, r_n, s_{n+1})$ with the gradient terms as follows:

 Note that the amount of perturbation $\epsilon$ is bounded by a threshold factor $\delta$, as we do not want to perturb $s_{n+1}$ too much.
 This is because we still want to take advantage of the commonly used advanced advantage estimation techniques, such as GAE~\cite{schulman2015high}, in estimating the advantage, and they usually consider multiple time steps in a trajectory.
-With this constraint, we ensure that the perturbed trajectory does not deviate from the original one too much, so that we can still use the advantage estimation techniques that use whole trajectory.
+With this constraint, we ensure that the perturbed trajectory does not deviate from the original one too much so that we can still use the advantage estimation techniques that use the whole trajectory.

-By perturbing the action, reward, and next state in this fashion, we can expect that our experience buffer is filled with seemingly more ``important" experience than before.
-Intuitively, when is an action that would give higher immediate reward than the other actions, it is more likely that the action would bring about more meaningful results.
-This intuition is not true in every case, but in many cases we can observe that it holds.
-By using this more important experience and manipulate our policy based on it, we can expect our policy to learn more meaningful lessons with the same experience than before.
-In experiments (Figure~\ref{fig:grad_rl}), we prefix gradient-enhanced algorithms with ``Diff''.
+By perturbing the action, reward, and next state in this fashion, we can expect that our experience buffer is filled with more ``important" experience than before, relative to the reward function.
+Intuitively, an action that produces a higher immediate reward than other actions is more likely to bring about more meaningful results.
+This intuition is not true in every case, but in many cases, we can observe that it holds.
+By using this more important experience and manipulating our policy based on it, we can expect our policy to learn more meaningful lessons from the same experience than before.
+In experiments (Figure~\ref{fig:grad_rl}), gradient-enhanced algorithms are prefixed with ``Diff''.
 Thus, gradient-enhanced TRPO becomes DiffTRPO, and gradient-enhanced PPO becomes DiffPPO.